Under 2 hours

-- If you don’t have a cleaning spray, one of the best degreasers for a range hood is hot water and dish soap, which are likely items you already have on hand.
+- If you don’t have a cleaning spray, one of the best degreasers for a range hood is hot water and degreasing dish soap, which you might already have on hand.

-Now that you’ve tackled the outside of the hood, it’s time to move onto that greasy underside.
+Now that you’ve tackled the outside of the hood, it’s time to move on to that greasy underside.
+Much of what is left behind from oil spatters and smoke will have ended up here.
 This area is going to take a little more scrubbing.

 - Choose a cleaning brush designed to scrub without scratching delicate surfaces.